AnshulKaushal27/testrepo/README.md

 # testrepo
-this repository for me to get familiar with the platform
+this repository for me to get familiar with the platform yes